Greg Orman

 Gregory John Orman (born December 2, 1968) is an American politician, businessman, and entrepreneur.
-He ran as an independent to represent Kansas in the United States Senate in the 2014 election, earning 42.5 percent of the vote and losing to incumbent U.S. Senator Pat Roberts.
+He ran as an independent to represent Kansas in the United States Senate in the 2014 election and for governor of Kansas in the 2018 election.

-On January 24, 2018, Orman announced he would run again as an independent this time for Kansas governor.
-After the major party primaries in August 2018, polling indicated that in a three-way race Orman was at 19 percent, Democrat Laura Kelly at 32 percent and Republican Kris Kobach at 38 percent.
+Orman challenged incumbent U.S. Senator Pat Roberts in the 2014 election, earning 42.5 percent of the vote.
+Running for governor in 2018, polling indicated that in a three-way race Orman was at 19 percent, Democrat Laura Kelly at 32 percent and Republican Kris Kobach at 38 percent after the major party conventions.
 Orman suspended his television ads and stopped actively fundraising in mid-September.
 In the general election of 2018, he received approximately 6.5% of the vote.

 Background

-Orman was born in Minneapolis, MN, raised in Mankato, Minnesota, and is the second-oldest of six children.
+Orman was born in Minneapolis, Minnesota, raised in Mankato, Minnesota, and is the second-oldest of six children.
 His mother, Darlene Gates, was a registered nurse.
 When he was five his parents divorced.
 His mother received full custody of the children and later sued her ex-husband for increases in child support payments.
 His father, Tim, moved to Stanley, Kansas, where he co-owned a furniture store.
 Orman lived with his mother during the school year and with his father during the summer where he worked in his father's warehouse.
 His mother was a Democrat and his father a Republican.
 As a young adult, Orman admired Ronald Reagan.

 Orman graduated from Mankato East Senior High School in 1987 as co-valedictorian of his class.
 In 1986, he was the national President of the Boys Nation and met President Reagan at a ceremony in the White House Rose Garden.

 Orman graduated magna cum laude from Princeton University in 1991 with a degree in economics and finance.
 He was a member of the Princeton College Republicans and worked for George H. W. Bush's presidential campaign in 1988.
 However, in 1992 he supported independent candidate Ross Perot.

 Orman currently sits as a member of the boards for various charitable organizations and non-profit organizations, including Unite America, the National Police Foundation which studies the effects of policing, and American Public Square at Jewell College which advocates for public discourse.